nebrius/reduxology/README.md

 const AppContainer = connect(mapStateToProps, mapDispatchToProps)(AppComponent);
 ```

 Worse, the way this location is defined cannot be reused between reducers and containers.
 You have to manually verify the paths are correct on both sides by hand without the aid of autocompletion, _even if you're using TypeScript_.
-Indeed this is the single greatest struggle I've had with TypeScript and React+Redux, because I had to effectively duplicate types manually between these two parts of the application.
+Indeed this is the single greatest struggle I've had with TypeScript and React+Redux, because I had to effectively duplicate type information manually between these two parts of the application.

 ### Conclusion <!-- omit in toc -->

-So now we can see that there is an issue with _symmetry_ here.
+After reflecting on these issues, I realized that we have an issue with the _evenness_ of our abstractions.
 The way that actions are created vs consumed is different, with one side being well abstracted and the other not.
 The way that data is created vs consumed is the same, with one side being well abstracted and the other not.
 This imbalance diminishes the usefulness of these abstractions, and in my experience has led to confusion among more junior developers.
 This partial abstraction makes a lot of the code look like magic, and can lead to not understanding why some things require manual coding and others don't.

 Thinking through this more, there is another bit of implicit symmetry here: state and actions are both data that flows through the system.
 They do represent very different types of data, so these are not things that should be merged.
-But it is an observation that can influence API design.
+But it is an observation that has influenced the API design of Redux Wiring

-In addition to this somewhat muddy view of data dependencies vs data flow, there's also the fact that you just have to do a lot of _stuff_ to connect all the pieces together.
-When we look at a dependency graph of a codebase, the unidirectional flow of data tends to fall away, and indirect two-way dependencies tend to be common.
+In addition to this somewhat muddy view of data dependencies vs data flow, there's also just a lot of _stuff_ you have to doto connect all the pieces together.
+When we look at a dependency graph of a codebase based on `import` statements, the unidirectional flow of data tends to be obscured by all the scaffolding.

-This library aims to address all of these issues to varying degrees, while keeping the things about React+Redux that makes them such an amazing way to create UIs.
+Redux Wiring aims to address all of these issues to varying degrees, while keeping the things about React+Redux that makes them such an amazing way to create UIs.

 ## API